 The picnic basket is one I've had for a few years that I picked up for a song at the local auction.
 It's been hiding out in our storage building which I'm in the process of cleaning out.
 It's a vintage basket from the 60s or 70s with a pretty woven diamond pattern on the sides.
-I've been in a haste to get a lot of things painted because I've rented a booth in a new store in our town so I didn't get a true before photo of the basket.

 The hinged top and the metal handles were spray painted with Deep Sea Diving by Valspar in a gloss finish.
 It's such a great patriotic or nautical shade of blue.

 The rest of the basket was painted with Annie Sloan chalk paint in pure white, and then I hot glued a little red, white, and blue trim underneath the rim of the basket.

 As I was cleaning out the storage building, I ran across more patriotic items such as this adorable metal pail and this patriotic pillow sham that you may remember that I used when I was adding some patriotic touches to the front porch a few years ago.